 As much as we are committed to providing our animals with a peaceful, healthy life, we are committed to offering them a humane and dignified death.
 This is why in 2008 we built a USDA-inspected beef abattoir on our property, only the second of its kind in the United States.
 In 2011, we built our USDA-inspected poultry abattoir, the only one in Georgia, Florida, Alabama, Tennessee, or Mississippi that is available for pastured poultry.
 Our animals don't travel many miles from pasture to abattoir, unlike conventionally raised cattle that commonly travel many hours in a truck to slaughter without food, water or rest.
 Our plant, designed by Temple Grandin, is focused on keeping our animals at ease."

-Gunthorp Farms is a 4-species, hyper-efficient 65-acre regenerative farming operation in LaGrange, IN, run by the wonderful Gunthorp family.
-While we carry just their duck, the Gunthorps also raise pastured turkey, chicken, and hogs!
+Gunthorp Farms is a 4-species, hyper-efficient 265-acre regenerative farming operation in LaGrange, IN, run by the wonderful Gunthorp family.
+We carry a wide assortment of their products, which include chicken, duck, turkey, and pork!
 Their products are featured in several up-scale restaurants in major Midwest cities, including the legendary Chef Rick Bayless' restaurants Frontera Grill and Topolobampo, and Charlie Trotter's in Chicago.
 They have one of very few on-farm USDA-inspected slaughter operations for both red meat and poultry, meaning all animals are slaughtered on-farm for minimal stress and an excellent final product.

 All animals from the Gunthorps are pasture-raised and rotated throughout the woods and fields on their Indiana farm, and are provided shelter from inclement weather at all times.
 They are also offered a corn, soybean, and mineral mix.
 Animals at Gunthorp Farms are never given antibiotics, hormones, or steroids.